-In this section we analyze the scope and method of monetary relations between Israel and the WBG, inter alia, the NIS role in the Palestinian banking system, monetary policy in Israel and the transmission mechanism to the Palestinian economy, correspondent banking relationship, and finally assess the amount of NIS cash in circulation in the WBG.
+This chapter analyzes the scope of and mechanisms for monetary relations between Israel and the WBG including issues such as the Israel shekel’s role in the Palestinian banking system, monetary policy in Israel, the mechanisms of transfer to the Palestinian economy, correspondent banking relationships, and the amount of NIS cash in circulation in the WBG.

-The NIS role in the Palestinian banking system
+The Israeli shekel’s role in the Palestinian banking system

-Article IV of PP regulates monetary and financial issues between Israel and the PA territories, and states that:
+Article IV of the PP sets forth the regulations for monetary and financial issues between Israel and the PA territories and states that:

-"The New Israeli Shekel (NIS) will be one of the circulating currencies in the areas and will legally serve there as a means of payment for all purposes, including official transactions.
-Any circulating currency, including the NIS, will be accepted by the PA and by all its institutions, local authorities and banks when offered as a means of payment for any transaction."
+The New Israeli Shekel (NIS) will be one of the circulating currencies in the areas and will legally serve as a means of payment there for all purposes, including official transactions.
+Any circulating currency, including the NIS, will be accepted by the PA and by all its institutions, local authorities, and banks when offered as a means of payment for any transaction.

-"Both sides will continue to discuss… the possibility of introducing mutually agreed Palestinian currency or temporary alternative currency arrangements for PA".
+Both sides will continue to discuss… the possibility of introducing mutually agreed Palestinian currency or temporary alternative currency arrangements for PA.

-"Banks in the Areas will accept NIS deposits".
+Banks in the Areas will accept NIS deposits.

-"The PMA will have the right to convert at the BOI excess NIS received from banks operating in the areas into foreign currency in which the BOI trades in the domestic interbank market".
+The PMA will have the right to convert the BoI excess NIS received from banks operating in the areas into foreign currency in which the BoI trades in the domestic interbank market.

-The main function of the Bank of Israel (BOI) is to maintain price stability, i.e., to preserve the currency's purchasing power.
-Monetary policy is primarily directed towards attaining this objective, the achievement of which is essential for growth and economic stability.
-As is the case in many advanced economies, the main tool of monetary policy is its effect on the price of money, i.e., the interest rate.
-The range of price stability is defined as the target rate of annual inflation, (as of 2022 1–3 percent).
-The decision on the short-term interest rate required to meet the inflation target set by the Israeli government is the responsibility of the BOI.
-The Bank of Israel Law grants the Bank autonomy with regard to that decision.
-The BOI operates a flexible inflation targeting policy that allows temporary deviations from the target, but is designed to ensure that inflation returns to within the target range within two years at most.
-The Palestine Monetary Authority (PMA) does not conduct an independent monetary policy.
-The Palestinian economy operates in a financial system with a large number of currencies affected by the monetary policy of the countries that issued the currencies.
-The interest rates, including interest on deposits and loans, in the Palestinian market are linked to market mechanisms and competition in the banking system, but also to interest rates in the issuing countries, the US dollar, the Jordanian dinar and the Israeli shekel.
+The main function of the Bank of Israel (BoI) is to maintain price stability, that is, to preserve the currency’s purchasing power.
+Monetary policy is primarily directed at this objective, the achievement of which is essential for growth and economic stability.
+As is the case in many advanced economies, the main monetary policy tool of the central bank is the management of interest rates, that is, the price of money.
+The optimal range for price stability is defined as the target rate of annual inflation which, as of 2022, is 1–3 percent.
+It is the BoI’s responsibility to decide what short-term interest rate is required to meet the inflation target set by the Israeli government, with the Bank of Israel Law granting the BoI autonomy in this area.
+The BoI operates a flexible inflation-targeting policy that allows temporary deviations from the target but is designed to ensure that inflation returns to within the target range within two years at most.
+The Palestine Monetary Authority (PMA) does not conduct an independent monetary policy, and the Palestinian economy operates within a financial system that uses a large number of currencies affected by the monetary policy of their issuing countries or institutions.
+Interest rates in the Palestinian market, including those on deposits and loans, are linked to market mechanisms and competition within the banking system, but also to interest rates in the issuing countries of the U.S. dollar (USD), the Jordanian dinar (JD), and the NIS.

-Due to the importance of economic ties with Israel, the Israeli shekel is one of the main currencies used by businesses and consumers in the Palestinian economy in day-to-day trading.
-The Palestinian banking system maintains accounts in 3 main currencies (shekel, dollar, Jordanian dinar).
-This "multi-currency" reality is reflected, for example, in activity and the share of shekel deposits out of total deposits (36%), the share of credit in shekels out of total credit (40%) and checks in shekels presented for clearing (80%) in 2019.
-In figures 14, 15 and 16 we find upward trend in the use of NIS in core banking operations:
+Due to the importance of economic ties with Israel, the NIS is one of the main currencies used by businesses and consumers in the Palestinian economy in day-to-day trading.
+The Palestinian banking system maintains accounts in three main currencies (the NIS, the USD, and the JD).
+In 2019, for example, this multi-currency reality was reflected in general activity and in the share of NIS deposits out of the total deposits (36 percent), the share of shekels out of the total credit (40 percent), and the proportion of checks presented for clearing in shekels (80 percent).
+Figures 14, 15, and 16 illustrate an upward trend in the use of NIS in core banking operations:

-Figure 14 - Distribution of deposits governorates by currency in millions of US $ and in percentage
+Figure 14: Distribution of deposits in PA governorates by currency in equivalent millions of USD and by percentage